Hypnotised (album): Cover photography

 The photograph chosen to adorn the front cover of Hypnotised was taken by Damian O'Neill, and depicts the band's bassist Michael Bradley and drummer Billy Doherty.
 The image itself was taken at a seafood restaurant in the Bowery, where the band had been taken for a meal by the manager of Sire Records, Seymour Stein, on their first tour of America in September 1979.

 Critical reception

 A May 1980 review published in Billboard described the album as "a sprightly collection of 15 short and punchy songs that convey a sense of humor, catchy melodies and lyrics that standout above your average rock fare" and noted that "the vocal intensity gives the songs its streetwise urban kick and the biting guitar riffs cushion the lyrics with the kind of support that calls attention to each song".

-In July 1980, Ira Robbins of rock and roll fanzine Trouser Press stated: "Hypnotised is a wonderful album.
+In July 1980, an Ira Robbins Trouser Press review stated: "Hypnotised is a wonderful album.
 [The album contains] clever lyrics and great hooks that make the LP a thoroughly entertaining affair.
 Their songs are uncomplicated and unpretentious; not aesthetic benchmarks on the state of the world."

 Hypnotised was listed in 1001 Albums You Must Hear Before You Die; a poll selected and written by 90 leading international music critics.